German for autodidacts and supporters

 - resources - exercises - explanations -

-traditions and cultural characteristics in Germany
+traditions and cultural

 For many, learning German is not only a challenge, which is primarily fun and should be helpful to development a career, but there are more and more people who start with few or no funds to learn the basics of German.
 For this condition, which is often confronted by people who come to Germany due to disasters in their home countries or because of better working conditions in Germany, we have compiled some information on "learning German" and "getting to know Germany".